unitedstates/data-seal/doc/BOOTSTRAPPING-macosx.md

 python authentication/manage.py runserver
 ```

-If someone’s made an update to the `requirements.txt`, just do a
+If someone’s made an update to the `requirements.txt` since you last checked
-`pip install -r requirements.txt` after "working on" the project and going
+out, just do a `pip install -r requirements.txt` after "working on" the project
-into the repo directory.
+and going into the repo directory.

+If someone's made an update to any `models.py` files since you last checked out,
+run `python manage.py migrate` once again.